minio/docs/source/introduction/minio-overview.rst

 :ref:`Server Pool <minio-intro-server-pool>`
    A set of MinIO :mc-cmd:`minio server` nodes which pool their drives and resources for supporting object storage/retrieval requests.
+Server pools support horizontal expansion for MinIO deployments.

    The :mc-cmd:`~minio server HOSTNAME` argument passed to the :mc-cmd:`minio server` command represents a Server Pool:

    .. code-block:: shell